 File Based Malware

 Executable and non-executable files are scanned to predict and prevent viruses, worms, backdoors, droppers, wipers, coin-miners, known shellcodes, PUA and more.

-Can I uninstall the endpoint security remotely using the Management Console?
+Can I uninstall the endpoint security software remotely using the management console?

 Yes, you can remotely uninstall the endpoint protection from the deployment screen in the management console.
 It can also be uninstalled locally from the device, however to uninstall endpoint protection agent locally, the administrator must use the uninstall password.

-Can the system endpoint protection be installed without the user interface visible?
+Can the endpoint security software be installed without the user interface visible?